orstavik/cloudflare-tutorial/docs/newChapters/the_law/5a_HowTo_memoize2.md

   console.log(d2, d2 === a2);     //we even get the cached object immediately, if we want to skip await })();
 ```

-Att!
-Often, the heavy functions return objects that must be `clone()` before use.

 ## References